apache/manifoldcf-integration-elasticsearch/README.txt

 Licensing
 ---------

-Apache ManifoldCF ElasticSearch Plugin is licensed under the Apache License 2.0.
+Apache ManifoldCF Plugin for Elastic Search is licensed under the Apache License 2.0.
 See the files called LICENSE.txt and NOTICE.txt for more information.